As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 When prospecting for gold around granite bedrock, it’s best to look in cracks and crevices where gold may accumulate.

-When quartz and iron occur with granite in a known gold-producing region, this may be a sign that gold is nearby.
-Iron oxide is a reddish or black color and can be identified using a magnet.
+When quartz and iron occur with granite in a known gold-producing region, this may indicate that gold is nearby.
+Iron oxide is red or black and can be identified using a magnet.